avinash9821/DeepLearningFaceDetection/README.md

 2. Run the main file.

 The main consists of python code to run the Face Detection project.
-The code is automated where the data manipulation goes in format of pipeline.
+The code is automated where the data manipulation goes in flow like pipeline.